0xDBFB7/ionprinter/documents/log/log.md

 A note on customer support:

 I think this device is most useful if it's accessible to everyone.
 The beauty of an entirely novel Unfortunately, due to the complex operating principle, making the nurdditron affordable to hobbyists may be orthogonal with maintaining 1-on-1 customer support, so I can't guarantee the level of customer service that one of the major manufacturers can provide.

+Camera that traces the arc of power switch